Germano123/vite-react-tailwind-atomic-design/README.md

-# vite-react-tailwind-atomic-design
+# Vite + React + Tailwind + Firebase
-A simple boilerplate using Atomic Design for components and Vite+React+Tailwind tech
+A simple boilerplate using Atomic Design with Vite, React, Tailwind and Firebase.